If you're planning a trip to Thailand, then this post will help you plan, pack, and ensure you get on that plane with everything you need.

 Traipsing round town in socks and shoes/trainers can be uncomfortable because it's so darn hot.
 Socks just get sweaty and make you feel hotter, and the trainers/ shoes you wear back home may not feel comfortable without socks on.

-Pro tip: Break the shoes in before you travel, as you don't want to find out that the shoes cause blisters half way through a shopping trip.
+Pro tip: Break in the shoes before you travel, as you don't want to find out that the shoes cause blisters half way through a shopping trip.

 + More on clothes for Thailand here